takkun-mint/FallGuysTools/README.md

   ## ChangeLog (English) <br>
 <details>
     <summary>Details</summary>

+  ○ `2024.7.21 (07/26/2024 update)` <br>
+  ・ The timeout period for API communication to check the server to connect to has been extended from 3 seconds to 60 seconds. <br>
+  ・ Fixed a problem in the course search tool, which should have been fixed last time, where some localizations were destroyed by MT, and the database reference was not working when the round looked up existed in level_round. <br>
+  ・ In the course search tool, the timeout period for downloading thumbnails when searching for Unity rounds by level_round value has been extended from 20 to 60 seconds. <br>
+  ・ The specifications of some exclusive modes have been changed. <br>

   ○ `2024.7.20 (07/24/2024 update)` <br>
   ・ The content of Fall Guys version 11.1.0 is now supported. <br>